VA Benefits help qualifying Veterans and their family members get money to cover all or some of the costs for school or training.

 VA Benefits Certification Process

-Veterans and family members who are enrolled at UTSA and would like to use GI Bill® benefits, please follow the following steps:
+Veterans and family members who are enrolled at UT San Antonio and would like to use GI Bill® benefits, please follow the following steps:

 The first step is to submit your application with the VA office.
 The va.gov website will guide you to the correct education benefits form but as a quick guide, the following forms is what will need to be submitted.